COMP2160-Game-Development/Prac-11/README.md

 1. Experiment with changing the camera follow to follow different points in the scene, e.g. the crosshair or the target.
 How does this affect the behavioural of the controls.

 2. Extend the follower class to take two targets and follow a point some proportion of the way between them.

+## To receive full-marks for today, show your demonstrator:
+* Your QA scenes for scenes for changing the camera angle.
+* Your crosshair not moving when the camera moves.
+* Your changed camera target.

-## Step 7 - Less strict tracking
+## Step 7 (Bonus) - Less strict tracking

 Suppose we want to allow the target some freedom of movement while keeping it roughly in the centre of the screen.
 Let's say we will allow the target to stay in a box 50% of the width and height of the screen, as shown in the diagram below.